sraphs/gdk/internal/website/content/howto/blob/_index.md

 ### S3 {#s3}

-S3 URLs in the Go CDK closely resemble the URLs you would see in the [AWS CLI][].
+S3 URLs in the GDK closely resemble the URLs you would see in the [AWS CLI][].
 You should specify the `region` query parameter to ensure your application connects to the correct region.